Rainbow Space Banyule

 Rainbow Space is a collective of young adults 14 – 24 from Banyule area who are passionate about LGBTIQ diversity and promoting inclusion.

-The Rainbow Project (Whittlesea Youth Services)
+Rainbow Group (Whittlesea Youth Services)

 This program aims to build a positive supportive network for young people aged 12 – 25 years who identify as LGBTIQ+ and those supporting them.